JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 described above; in particular under any transformation all non-`:note` style metadata is always dropped) is applied:

-* [`dropmetadata!`](@ref) removes both table level and/or column level metadata from a data frame; note that removing metadata can speed up certain operations.
 * [`describe`](@ref) drops all metadata.
 * [`hcat`](@ref): propagates table level metadata only for keys which are defined in all passed tables and have the same value.